Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: 3D soft pneumatic grippers

 \subsubsection{3D-printing process}

 The optimized soft pneumatic gripper and its support structure are fabricated using the Formlabs Form 4 SLA 3D printer (Fig.~\ref{fig:3D-printer}).
 The stepwise procedure is described below:

-\textbf{Design Preparation:} The 3D model of the optimized soft pneumatic gripper is created using CAD software~(Fig.~\ref{fig:3D_CAD_opt}) and exported in STL format.

-\textbf{Printer and Resin Selection:} The components are printed using the Form 4 SLA printer~(Fig.~\ref{fig:3D-printer}).
-Elastic 50A V2 Resin~\cite{FormlabsElastic50A2024} is used for the gripper to ensure flexibility and resilience, while Grey Resin~\cite{FormlabsElastic50A2024} is used for the support structure due to its rigidity and dimensional stability.
+\textbf{Design preparation:} The 3D model of the optimized soft pneumatic gripper is created using CAD software~(Fig.~\ref{fig:3D_CAD_opt}) and exported in STL format. \textbf{Printer and resin Selection:} The components are printed using the Form 4 SLA printer (Fig.~\ref{fig:3D-printer}).
+Elastic 50A V2 Resin is used for the gripper to ensure flexibility and resilience, while Grey Resin is used for the support structure due to its rigidity and dimensional stability.

-\textbf{Slicing and Setup:} The STL files are imported into \textit{PreForm} software.
+\textbf{Slicing and setup:} The STL files are imported into \textit{PreForm} software.
 Support structures are auto-generated and manually adjusted for optimal print orientation and stability.
 The printer is loaded with the appropriate resin for each part.

-\textbf{Printing Process:} Printing is performed using SLA technology at a layer height of 100 microns, providing a balance between accuracy and build time.
+\textbf{Printing process:} Printing is performed using SLA technology at a layer height of 100 microns, providing a balance between accuracy and build time.
 A precision laser selectively cures each layer of resin to form the parts.

-\textbf{Post-Processing:} After printing, the parts are rinsed in Form Wash (Fig.~\ref{fig:3D-printer}) using isopropyl alcohol (IPA) to remove excess uncured resin.
+\textbf{Post-processing:} After printing, the parts are rinsed in Form Wash (Fig.~\ref{fig:3D-printer}) using isopropyl alcohol (IPA) to remove excess uncured resin.
 They are then post-cured in Form Cure (Fig.~\ref{fig:3D-printer}) under UV light to finalize the mechanical properties and ensure structural integrity.

-\textbf{Support Removal and Finishing:} Supports are carefully removed from the gripper and support structure to prevent damage.
+\textbf{Support removal and finishing:} Supports are carefully removed from the gripper and support structure to prevent damage.
 Minor finishing is done manually to ensure smooth surfaces and functional clarity.